csc-training/advanced-parallel-prog/docs/08-MPI-IO.md

     : datatype of elements to read

     `status` {.output}
-    : similar to status in MPI_Recv, stores number of elements actually read
+    : similar to status in `MPI_Recv`, stores number of elements actually read

 # Setting file pointer